 - The SDD Business to Business (B2B) Rulebook version 5.0.

-As a main change, the updated rulebook versions no longer reference the concept of a ‘Pan-European Automated Clearing House (PE-ACH)’ nor the EPC document, entitled ‘PE-ACH/Clearing and Settlement Mechanism (CSM) Framework’.
-The EPC resolved to withdraw the document ‘PE-ACH/Clearing and Settlement Mechanism (CSM) Framework’, which was first published in January 2007, from publication, because it is no longer required at this stage in the process.
+As a main change, the updated rulebook versions no longer reference the concept of a ‘Pan-European Automated Clearing House (PE-ACH)’ nor the document, entitled ‘PE-ACH/Clearing and Settlement Mechanism (CSM) Framework’.
+The resolved to withdraw the document ‘PE-ACH/Clearing and Settlement Mechanism (CSM) Framework’, which was first published in January 2007, from publication, because it is no longer required at this stage in the process.

-The interbank and customer-to-bank implementation guidelines related to the SCT and SDD Schemes published in November 2012 remain unchanged and will also take effect on 1 February 2014.
+The interbank and customer-to-bank implementation guidelines related to the and SDD Schemes published in November 2012 remain unchanged and will also take effect on 1 February 2014.

-The rulebook versions and associated implementation guidelines taking effect on 1 February 2014 are available on the EPC Website pages included in the ‘related links’ below.
+The rulebook versions and associated implementation guidelines taking effect on 1 February 2014 are available on the Website pages included in the ‘related links’ below.

 If you would like to comment on this article, please identify yourself with your first and last name.
 Your name will appear next to your comment.
 Email addresses will not be published.
-Please note that by accessing or contributing to the discussion you agree to abide by the EPC website Terms and Conditions.
+Please note that by accessing or contributing to the discussion you agree to abide by the EPC website conditions of use.